Ladder Operator Block-Encoding: Results

 \section{Results}

-In this Section, we numerically evaluate the quantum resources required for block-encoding various operators using LOBE.
+We numerically evaluate the quantum resources required to block-encode operators using LOBE.
 The space-time costs that we analyze include: the number of $T$ gates, the number of non-Clifford single qubit rotations, the number of block-encoding ancillae, the maximum number of qubits required, and the rescaling factor imposed on the resulting block-encoding.

-We compare the LOBE constructions presented in Section \ref{sec:ladder-op-oracles} to techniques that first expand the ladder operators in the Pauli basis and then block-encode the resulting linear combinations of Pauli operators using LCU.
-The Jordan-Wigner transformation \cite{jordan-wigner} is used to expand fermionic ladder operators in the basis of Pauli operators, while the Standard Binary encoding \cite{standard-binary} is used to expand bosonic ladder operators.

-The first Pauli-based method we compare against will be referred to as ``Pauli Expansion''.
-In this method, the respective Pauli transformations are applied to all ladder operators within a term and the product is fully expanded.
-This results in a single linear combination of Pauli operators, which is then block-encoded using the LCU framework.

-The second Pauli-based method we compare against will be referred to as ``Piecewise Pauli''.
-In this method, each product of ladder operators acting on a single mode is expanded in the Pauli basis and then block-encoded using the LCU framework.
-These block-encodings of the ladder operators acting on each mode are then combined together to produce a block-encoding of the full operator using the techniques described in Subsections \ref{subsec:lco} and \ref{subsec:be-products}.
+Non-Clifford rotations can be further decomposed into Clifford gates and $T$ gates using several methods \cite{Kitaev_1997,dawson_2006,gidney2018halving,campbell2021early}, which have different tradeoffs.
+The number of $T$ gates for each non-Clifford rotation depends on the degree of accuracy of the rotation angle that is desired.
+This degree of accuracy is highly dependent on the algorithm in which the block-encoding is being using and the degree of accuracy required for the overall computation.
+Additionally, the optimal method for decomposing rotations may be dependent on the algorithm since some methods are cheaper when the same rotations are applied multiple times within the algorithm.
+For these reasons, we count non-Clifford rotations as a separate resource, allowing future works to determine the optimal compilation strategy.

-In the following Subsections, we benchmark these three different block-encoding methods for various types of operators.
-First, we analyze the associated space-time costs for block-encoding several classes of operators which appear in many second-quantized models.
-These models include Hamiltonians derived from two non-relativistic models - the quartic harmonic oscillator \cite{PhysRev.184.1231, girguś2024spiralflowquantumquartic, wójcik2012applicationnumericalrenormalizationgroup} and the static massive Yukawa model \cite{PhysRevD.103.014021} - and two fully relativistic models - $\phi^4$ theory \cite{PhysRevD.105.016020} and the massive Yukawa model \cite{PhysRevD.32.1993}.
+We first compute the resources required to block-encode several classes of operators that appear in physically-motivated models.
+These models include Hamiltonians derived from two non-relativistic models - the quartic harmonic oscillator \cite{bender1969, girgus2024, wojcik2012} and the static massive Yukawa model \cite{glazek2021} - and two fully relativistic models - $\phi^4$ theory \cite{vary2022} and the massive Yukawa model \cite{pauli_and_brodsky}.
+Then, we compute the cost of block-encoding these Hamiltonians when using the LCO framework after generating block-encodings of the individual terms using LOBE.